joedolson/my-tickets/src/readme.txt

 * Bug fix: Clearer styling for field descriptions.
 * New: Function that verifies cart integrity to ensure all checks are identical.
 * Docs: Add docs for a handful of filters.
+* Feature: Settings to change the output of the event selector in reporting.

 = 2.0.14 =